 influx auth inactive

-influx auth inactive command inactivates an authentication token in InfluxDB.
+influx auth inactive command inactivates an API token in InfluxDB.

 Inactive tokens do not authorize access to InfluxDB.